FoghornTherapeutics/FHT-nIDR/README.md

 * Replicates: N=3

 Samples A1, A2 and A3 are for the negative control.
 A1 was identified as an outlier (low FRiP scores, did not cluster with any other replicates in PCA plot and lower sample-to-sample correlation).
-Samples B1, B2 and B3 are for the negative control.
+Samples B1, B2 and B3 are for the negative ***Flore check this*** control.
 B3 was also identified as an outlier (lower insret size, did not cluster with any other replicates in PCA plot and lower sample-to-sample correlation).

 #### Negative control group:

-First, we compare the standard output from rIDR, we can identify that A2 and A3 show more consistency than A1.
+First, we compare the standard output from rIDR, we can identify that A2 and A3 show more consistency than A1 ***Flore describe how***.
 In the same way, B1 and B2 have more overlapping peaks overall.

 <img src="readme_figures/Example3_rIDR.JPG" alt="image" style="width:600px;height:auto;">

-Ignoring the fact the A1 and B3 are outliers, we apply the nIDR method on all three replicates in both groups.

-Visually, the min rank corresponding to 10% of kept reads computes a threshold that is not where the null distribution is above the real distribution.
-Quantitatively, the computed threshold is really low at about 0.35 for each group and should be above 0.5. <br/>

-We then apply the method removing these replicates on the second row.
-The true distribution is still very close to the random data.
-However, the min percent rank is much higher now around 0.67.
+We apply the nIDR method on all three replicates in both groups (first row of figure below).
+A first striking observation compared to previous examples is that there is no longer a substantial gap between the ECDF of the real data and the null distribution, indicating that the consistency of the real data is not much better than if you randomly shuffled the peaks.  <br/>

+We then apply nIDR removing the outlier samples (second row of figure below).
+Although the ECDF of the real data is still close to the empirical null distribution, it is lower, indicating an improvement in the consistency of the peaks when only using the 2 consistent replicates.

 <img src="readme_figures/Example3_ECDF.JPG" alt="image" style="width:600px;height:auto;">

-Finally, when removing the two replicates A1 and B3, the scatter plot of the DPA logFC shows a stronger correlation between the two
+Finally, we compare the logFC of the differential peak area (DPA) for nIDR and regular IDR, for the case of using all three replicates, or just keeping 2 replicates.
+As expected, there is better correlation between the results after removing the outlier replicates.

 <img src="readme_figures/Example3_logFC_scatter_plot.JPG" alt="image" style="width:600px;height:auto;">